 New paint, especially well-chosen contemporary hues, will transform a house.
 Be careful of deep shades that darken the home.
 Cheerful, brighter colors reflect more ambient light, and this is especially important in small rooms like guest bathrooms and space-challenged bedrooms.

 Home remodels done to make the home more attractive to buyers do not necessarily have to align with your tastes.
 This is less a case of grabbing the latest home remodel trends than it is about correcting styles that turn off buyers.
 You might have a penchant for home styles of the 1990s.
 Yet if your real estate agent says that you might want to avoid this style, this is the time to listen.

 Avoid Remodels With Low Resale Values

 Some remodels are notoriously poor at returning resale value.
-Areas that tend not to have good resale value are media rooms, theaters, offices, basements, attic, decks, and patios and backyards.
+Areas that tend not to have good resale value are media rooms, theaters, offices, basements, attic, decks, patios, and backyards.
 Garage conversions are typically not held in high regard by buyers, either.
 However, replacing an old garage door offers one of the best returns among all common home upgrades.